 This course surveys major doctrinal developments in their historical and cultural context from the Protestant Reformation to the early twentieth century with a particular emphasis on reading primary sources.
 The main theological developments covered include such topics as justification, sanctification, predestination, the sacraments, the Church, the doctrine of revelation, and the Holy Spirit.
 (Spring/Even Years)

 TM303 Biblical Hebrew I

 This course introduces students to the grammar, syntax, and vocabulary of biblical Hebrew.
-Students will begin to read elementary texts from the Hebrew Old Testament scriptures.
 (Fall/Even Years)

 TM304 Biblical Hebrew II